Postdoctoral fellow positions and graduate student rotation projects are available. Contact Dr. Yongchao Ma.

 Aging and Mitochondrial Oxidant Defense in Dopaminergic Neuron Degeneration of Parkinson’s Disease

-Dopaminergic neurons located in the ventral midbrain control movement, emotional behavior and reward mechanisms.
+Dopaminergic neurons in the ventral midbrain control movement, emotional behavior and reward mechanisms.
 Dysfunction of these neurons is implicated in Parkinson’s disease (PD), drug addiction, depression and schizophrenia.
-Our group is interested in the genetic and epigenetic mechanisms regulating dopaminergic neuron functions in disease and aging conditions.
-We are particularly interested in how aging and mitochondrial oxidative stress contribute to dopaminergic neuron selective degeneration in PD through transcriptional and epigenetic regulations.
-We use mouse models, cultured neurons and iPS cells for these studies.
+Our group studies the genetic and epigenetic mechanisms regulating dopaminergic neuron functions in disease and aging conditions.
+We are particularly interested in how aging and impaired mitochondrial oxidative defense contribute to the selective degeneration of dopaminergic neurons in PD through transcriptional and epigenetic changes.
+For these studies, we use mouse models, cultured neurons, and iPS cells to explore the underlying molecular mechanisms.